If you’re running your store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 Why should the customer buy these items?

-I understand not wanting to hook your customers on non-stop discounts, but the incentive can be a small, social one, or a big, large gift.
+I understand not wanting to hook your customers on non-stop discounts, but the incentive can be a small, social one, or a big, significant gift.

 But with the proper motivation, more people will buy (again).